edgarpf/lpic-1/README.md

 * The umount command allows you to specify either the partition or the location in the virtual directory to remove from the virtual directory.
 * The fsck program repairs corrupted filesystems.
 * The du command displays the disk usage by directory, allowing you to easily check the HOME directories of all user accounts and determine which user has the most disk space.
+* When choosing a filename to create on a Linux system, shell metacharacters such as an asterisk (*) and an ampersand (&), as well as spaces, should be avoided.
+* ls -F will append an indicator code of / to every directory name.
+* The -d switch on the ls command will allow you to view a directory file’s metadata instead of seeing metadata for the files that exist within that directory.
+* The rm -rI command will recursively delete the files in the /home/Zoe directory tree, and it will ask before it starts.
+* The tar options -cJvf will create a tarball using the highest compression utility, xz, and allow the administrator to view the files via the verbose option while they are being copied into the compressed archive.
+* The hard links will prevent other command-line interface users from accidentally deleting the data.
+* The chown command allows you to set both the owner and group assigned to a file.
+* By default, directories are created with octal mode 777, which gives them a permission string of rwxrwxrwx.
+The umask setting takes away permissions.
+Its first number is for special permissions (SUID, SGID, and sticky bit).
+Its next three numbers correspond to the standard permission categories—owner, group, and other.
+Thus, to end up with a directory that has a permission string of rwxrwxrw (776), umask needs to be set to 0001.
+* The Set User ID bit (SUID) allows all users to run applications as the root user account.
+* The sticky bit assigned to a directory restricts all of the files in that directory so that only the file owner can delete the file, even if a user account is in the group that has write permissions.
+* By default, the locate command uses file globbing, which adds wildcards to the pattern you enter.
+* The find / -nouser command will search through the entire virtual directory structure looking for any files that do not have a username associated with them.
+* The whereis command displays a command’s program binaries, manual pages, as well as source code files.
 *